-- If the HVAC unit is not running upon arrival, we make adjustments to the thermostat and/or the dehumidistat (if part of the system) to ensure the HVAC system will run and is cooling during the inspection.
+- If the HVAC unit is not running upon arrival, we make adjustments to the thermostat and/or the humidistat sometimes called dehumidistat (if part of the system) to ensure the HVAC system will run and is cooling during the service call.

 - We turn on water main if it is located on the interior of the structure.
 (If not refer to #2)

-- We begin the 1st general observation walk thru inspection paying particular attention to items chest high and above.
+- We begin the 1st general observation walk thru of the property paying particular attention to items chest high and above.